 One of the “hot topics” in the NDPP is retention—often related to our ability as coaches to engage participants so they are motivated to come back each week.
-This can be especially significant once we start the second six months where our participants transition to monthly meetings.
+This is especially significant once we start the second six months where our participants transition to monthly meetings.

-What we are also hearing is that a number of in person classes are partially or completely transitioning to virtual classes as the coronavirus numbers increase within our regions.
+What we are also hearing is that a number of in person classes have partially or completely transitioned to virtual classes as the coronavirus numbers increase within our regions.

-So many wonder, for a variety of reasons mentioned…….how can we maintain or increase retention and encourage participant engagement?
+So many wonder, for a variety of reasons mentioned…….how can we maintain or increase retention and encourage participant engagement–especially using a virtual platform?
+And what can we do as DPP Coaches to motivate participants to come back?

 What are some of the details?
 According to the NDPP, this is an “easy-to-use interactive web-based resource to help National DPP lifestyle coaches increase participant retention.”
 And you will “help people with prediabetes or at risk for type 2 diabetes stay in the lifestyle change program throughout the entire year.”
 In addition, you can “send your program participants motivational modules that are tailored to the session you are covering to reinforce program content in a timely way.”